-At least every six years, the Planning Commission and County Commissioners shall review the land use regulations and district map for consistency with the Comprehensive Plan, deficiencies or difficulties in administration, or any other reason the Commission may determine.
+Following adoption of a new or revised Kent County Comprehensive Plan, the Planning Commission and County Commissioners shall review the land use regulations and zoning district map for consistency with the Comprehensive Plan, deficiencies or difficulties in administration, or any other reason the County Commissioners may determine.
+This Ordinance does not provide regulations for the Comprehensive Rezoning process.
+The Comprehensive Rezoning process may be set forth independently of this Ordinance by policy, practice, or if desired by adopted Resolution.